European leaders condemn Belarusian authorities after plane is forced to land and opposition journalist is detained

 Lithuanian President Gitanas Nauseda said on Twitter that the plane was “forcibly landed” and that the Belarusian “regime is behind the abhorrent action.”

 The Ryanair flight was nearly at the Lithuanian border before it made a U-turn to divert to Minsk, according to the Flightradar24 website.

-The plane was closer to the Vilnius airport than it was to the one in Minsk.
+Ryanair said in a statement that Belarusian air traffic control notified its crew that there was “a potential security risk on board” and instructed it to divert “to the nearest airport, Minsk.”
+But the plane was much closer to the Vilnius airport than to the one in Minsk, according to the flight tracker.

+Nothing untoward was found, the statement said.
+The flight departed for Vilnius at 7 p.m. local time in Minsk.

 “This is unprecedented,” said a senior European diplomat, speaking on the condition of anonymity because of the sensitivity of the unfolding situation.